tropicbliss/Minecraft-Username-Availability-Checker/README.md

 ### Windows installation

-You will have to have a few things installed before running the sniper.
+You will have to have a few things installed before running the checker.
 This installation guide assumes that you are on a 64bit Windows system.

 First, you will need to install Python.
 It's recommended to use either version `3.8.5` or `3.8.6`.
 You must use a Python version above `3.0`.